 The very first part of the research was related to perceptions of social partners on inclusion and ethnic diversity.
 At this respect, participant social partners seem to embrace ethnic diversity and inclusion in the workplace.
 They generally see diversity as an asset; something that adds value to businesses and organizations, to society, individuals and to SMEs in particular.
 However, some participants raised the issue of the lack of adequate management of diverse ethnic groups in the labor market and the accumulation of problems and conflicts within the society at large.
-The participants at the focus groups, in parallel, in addressing the issue of integration raised many of the problems at the workplace which result on the lack of proper plans of integration such as the cultural distance and the lack of positive communication of native and migrant workers, the antagonism among them and the lack of established processes that bring workers together in a constructive dialogue.
+The participants at the focus groups, in parallel, in addressing the issue of integration raised many of the problems at the workplace which result on the lack of proper plans of integration such as the cultural distance and the lack of established processes that bring workers together in a constructive dialogue.
 Furthermore, they brought into the discussion the lack of awareness of many employers on ethnic diversity and diversity management; the ignorance they exhibit on immigrants' qualifications; the negative mentality many employers keep for the migrants; and the many forms of exploitation that migrants experience at the workplace and the society.